 For legal practitioners, putting privileged information into the hands of employees is a fact of life.
 Outside investigators, expert witnesses, and other third-party service providers are another necessity.

-Habeas Hard Drive will share some thoughts on tightening control of ESI when it travels though many hands, but first, here’s the story.
+Habeas Hard Drive will share some thoughts on tightening control of ESI as it travels though many hands, but first, here’s the story.

 The relevant cast of characters are: Attorneys for the Plaintiff (Harleyville), an insurance company seeking a ruling to support denial of a claim on a fire that was deliberately set; An investigator for the parent company, Nationwide Insurance (Thomas Cesario); The National Insurance Crime Bureau, an entity that supports the insurance industry by collecting and providing crime data (NICB); NICB’s employee (Wes Rowe); Defense attorneys for the claimant (Defense).
 In a passive role, we have the file-sharing site Box, Inc. (Box), used as a convenient method for storing and sharing information electronically.